| |

 By carefully planning your second day around these scenic adventures and cultural experiences, you’re sure to make unforgettable memories in Quito.

-Catholic Church Building in Quito
+Rooftop view of a Catholic Church Building and its towers in Quito

 Practical Travel Tips for Your Trip to Quito Ecuador